 If you were sexually assaulted, it was NOT your fault.
-Help is always available to you.
+Help is available.

 • Rape and attempted rape